SS-Croaker/instagram-unfollow-checker-by-celsius233/readme.md

 # 📱 Insta Unfollow Checker by Celsius 233

-Easily find out who you follow on Instagram that **doesn't follow you back** — with just two files.
+Easily find out who you follow on Instagram that **doesn't follow you back**.

 Try the app here: [instagram-unfollow-checker-by-celsius233.streamlit.app](https://instagram-unfollow-checker-by-celsius233.streamlit.app)